Get 'Em Girls: Recording and production

 Mauboy wrote and recorded most of the songs on Get 'Em Girls in several recording studios in Los Angeles, Atlanta and New York City in 2009–2010.
 Mauboy spent most of her time there by herself without her manager or any of her friends around her.
 The experience of being so isolated gave her many things, including "strength and courage", which made her fearless.
 Mauboy would occasionally find herself in studios at three o'clock in the morning.
-She would sometimes begin working at nine o'clock at night and would finish until the next morning.
+She would sometimes begin working at nine o'clock at night and wouldn't finish until the next morning.
 Mauboy recorded thirty songs for the album; fourteen of which were selected for the track list.

 During the early stages of production, Mauboy had booked a studio session with producer Rodney Jerkins, which began at nine o'clock in the morning.
 During the first two hours of the session, they sat in silence, and Jerkins soon left.
 He later returned at one o'clock in the afternoon, still having not spoken to Mauboy, and he began to essay a rhythm track.
 They worked until midnight and Jerkins decided that a Jamaican dancehall tune was the best outcome.
 Mauboy described the finished song as "interesting" and said it was not chosen for recording.
 During many sessions, Mauboy would find herself in a studio where her male counterparts had the invariable entourage.
 She said, "they all had their little posses, with the smoke blowing, and it was just like that Notorious movie."
 At one studio session in Atlanta, Mauboy worked with producer Jazze Pha, who was asleep almost the entire time she was in the studio recording his song, "Handle It".
 An assistant handled the actual recording work.

 Most of the songs on the album were mixed by Phil Tan at Soapbox Studios in Atlanta, while the title track was mixed by Fabian Marasciullo at Paramount Recording Studios in Hollywood, California.
 "Fight for You" and "Here for Me" were mixed Harvey Mason, Jr. Most of the songs were mastered by Tom Coyne at Sterling Sound in New York, while the title track was mastered by Dave Kutch at The Mastering Palace in New York.